 Donald Trump’s Twitter Account Permanently Suspended Following Capitol Riot

-Twitter permanently banned President Donald Trump Friday evening, two days after a violent mob of his supporters stormed into the U.S. Capitol while Congress met to certify President-elect Joe Biden's Electoral College victory.
-"Thank you Twitter" started trending soon after the news broke.
-The social media platform first suspended Trump for 12 hours, and he was briefly able to post tweets Friday morning.
-In one tweet Friday, Trump said the people who voted for him "will not be disrespected or treated unfairly in any way, shape or form!!!"
+Twitter permanently banned Donald Trump on Friday, making the decision two days after a violent mob of supporters stormed the U.S. Capitol as both chambers of Congress met to certify President-elect Joe Biden's Electoral College victory.
+"Thank you Twitter" started trending soon after the news broke, as many felt the platform finally did what should have happened months ago.
+Trump was initially suspended for 12 hours after his tweets during the event.
+He was briefly able to return and post tweets Friday morning, including his video message on Thursday night.
+But in one tweet Friday, Trump said the people who voted for him "will not be disrespected or treated unfairly in any way, shape or form!!!"
+Twitter weighed in soon after.

 "After close review of recent Tweets from the ["realDonaldTrump"] account and the context around them — specifically how they are being received and interpreted on and off Twitter — we have permanently suspended the account due to the risk of further incitement of violence," Twitter's statement reads.
 Twitter noted that it has a "public interest framework" in place so its users can "hear from elected officials and world leaders directly."